Vamsi0069/Interview-Question/Kubernetes/Kubernetes_Interview_Questions.md

     path: /data
 ```

-## Kubernetes (EKS) Troubleshooting

-####   You are managing EKS and all pods go offline.Where do you check logs?
-kubectl get pods --all-namespaces → Check pod status

-kubectl logs <pod-name> → View pod logs

-kubectl describe node/pod → Check for scheduling or node issues

-CloudWatch Logs → Centralized logging (if integrated)

-Check Cluster Autoscaler and node group health

-VPC CNI Plugin logs (for network-level issues)

-####   Someone accidentally deleted IPs in EKS — where can you trace it in AWS?
-Use CloudTrail: Filter logs for DeleteNetworkInterface, DetachNetworkInterface, or eks.amazonaws.com activities.

-Look for source IP, IAM user, and time of action.

-Also check VPC → ENI logs and EC2 Network Interfaces.

-####   What can you check when the API server is down, but the EC2 nodes are running?
-kubectl is not responding → Check if the EKS control plane is healthy

-Go to EKS Console → Cluster status

-Check VPC endpoint reachability or if the VPC/subnet/network ACLs allow control plane communication

-Check for IAM role misconfigurations

-Use CloudWatch Logs or aws eks describe-cluster to troubleshoot

-####   Can you describe a recent issue you troubleshooted in Kubernetes?

-Example: Pod crash-looping due to incorrect image tag → checked logs with kubectl logs, fixed the image in deployment YAML.

-####   What Kubernetes services are you using in your project and what is their purpose?

-ClusterIP: Internal communication

-NodePort: External access via static port

-LoadBalancer: Public access via cloud provider's LB

-Ingress: Route HTTP/HTTPS traffic with path-based routing

-####   Can multiple pods run under a single deployment in Kubernetes?

-No

-####  A Deployment manages a set of replicas of the same Pod template

-####  If you need different containers, use a Pod with multiple containers or multiple Deployments.
+### 26. All pods go offline in EKS.
+Where do you check logs?

+* `kubectl get pods --all-namespaces`: Check pod status
+* `kubectl logs`: View logs
+* `kubectl describe node/pod`: View resource/scheduling issues
+* CloudWatch Logs: If integrated
+* Check Cluster Autoscaler, node groups, and VPC CNI plugin logs

+### 27. Someone deleted IPs in EKS.
+How do you trace it in AWS?

+* Use AWS CloudTrail
+* Filter for actions like `DeleteNetworkInterface`, `DetachNetworkInterface`
+* Check the IAM user, IP, and time of deletion
+* Also review VPC and EC2 Network Interface logs

+### 28. API Server is down, but EC2 nodes are up.
+What to check?

+* EKS Console → Cluster health
+* VPC endpoints → Ensure control plane can communicate
+* Network ACLs, Route tables, Subnets
+* IAM role attached to nodes
+* Use `aws eks describe-cluster` and CloudWatch Logs

+### 29. Example of a recent Kubernetes issue you resolved?

+A pod was in a CrashLoopBackOff state due to an incorrect image tag.

+* Checked logs with `kubectl logs`
+* Found `ImagePullBackOff`
+* Updated the correct image in the deployment YAML
+* Applied changes and verified success

+### 30. What Kubernetes services are you using and why?

+* ClusterIP: For internal communication between pods
+* NodePort: Exposes service on a static port across all nodes
+* LoadBalancer: Public access via cloud provider's LB
+* Ingress: For path-based or domain-based routing using HTTP/HTTPS

+### 31. Can multiple pods run under a single Deployment?

+No. A Deployment manages multiple replicas of the same pod template.
+If you need different pods/containers, use:

+* Multiple Deployments
+* A Pod with multiple containers (sidecar pattern)